Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Aesthetic

 As I mentioned earlier, the plastic housing for the trolley handle and wheels on the RCC stand out when compared with the all aluminum on the SP40L.
-The classic vertical indented lines on the Rimowa is iconic and many copycat aluminum suitcases steal this exact look for that reason.
-It’s one of the things I’ve always loved about the RCC.
+The classic vertical indented lines on the Rimowa is iconic and many copycat aluminum suitcases mimic this exact look for that reason.

-However, I absolutely love the unique aviator aesthetics on the SP40.
-The reinforced corners and steel rivets give it an unmistakable look that is surely to be an eye-catcher.
+However, I prefer the unique aviator aesthetics on the SP40.
+The reinforced corners and steel rivets give it an unmistakable look that stands out whenever I’ve gone.
 A unique batch identifier number is laser engraved into the backside.
 Both are small details that give make this a refined and premium product.

 There’s only so much you can do visually with a silver aluminum suitcase, so I appreciated that the SP40 managed a completely different look rather than try to copy Rimowa’s design.